How Oral Hygiene Affects Your Overall Health

 Ways you can remain cautious are as follows:

 - Inspecting Medications- “There are 200 to 400 medications, prescribed or over-the-counter, that have the side effect of drying up saliva.
 A dry mouth is more prone to gum disease and tooth decay, as well as bad breath.
-Some medications and some antibiotics can cause internal staining of teeth, such as tetracycline staining, depending on the age at which you take them,” says Price.
+Some medications and some antibiotics can cause internal staining of teeth, such as antibiotic staining, depending on the age at which you take them,” says Price.

 - Weight Modifications- This is especially essential for those who wear dentures.
 “Just as weight gain or loss affects the way clothes fit, that gain or loss also affects the gum pads on which dentures rest,” he says.
 “To help maintain a healthy weight and fight tooth decay, the ADA advises people to eat a diet rich in high-fiber fruits and vegetables.”